AyoubMounim/MicrobitTempMonitor/README.md

 sensor at regular time intervals (roughly once every 2 seconds).
 Once started you can stop the application by pressing the "c" character on your keyboard.

+The current implementation is a bit hacky and aloppy.
+There is much room for improvement.
+For instance:
+* Interupt control implementation
+* Better implementation of the serial interface
+* Implementation of floating point calculations

 ## References

 * [Spivey's Corner](https://spivey.oriel.ox.ac.uk/corner/Welcome_to_Spivey%27s_Corner)